scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 After having benchmarked the performance of individual components we continue by benchmarking the performance of ``Delta`` on the entire ECEI analysis workflow.
-The task at hand is to calculate Eqs.(:ref:`eq-S`) - (:ref:`eq-R`) for 18836 unique channel pairs per time chunk.
+The task at hand is to calculate Eqs.(:ref:`eq-S`) - (:ref:`eq-R`) for 18836 unique channel pair combinations per time chunk.
 Each time chunk consists of 10,000 samples for 192 individual channels.
 A total of 500 time chunks are to be processed, for a total of about 5 GByte of data.

 The performance of ``Delta`` depends on the individual performance of multiple components, such as ADIOS data streaming,